-- 6. List of Project Personnel and Partner Institutions.
+- List of Project Personnel and Partner Institutions.
 Provide current, accurate information for all personnel and institutions involved in the project (note: for collaborative proposals, the lead institution should provide this information for all participants).
-NSF staff will use this information in the merit review process to manage conflicts of interest.
-The list should include all PIs, Co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
+NSF staff will use this information in the merit review process to manage reviewer selection.
+The list should include all Pls, co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
-For example:

-- Mary Smith; XYZ University; PI

-John Jones; University of PQR; Senior Personnel

-- 3. Jane Brown; XYZ University; Postdoc

-- 4. ABC Community College; Paid Consultant

-- 5. Susan White; DEF Corporation; Unpaid Collaborator

-- 6. Tim Green; ZZZ University; Subawardee - 7.
-Postdoctoral Researcher Mentoring Plan (if applicable).
+For example: - Mary Smith; XYZ University; PI - John Jones; University of PQR; Senior Personnel - Jane Brown; XYZ University; Postdoc - ABC Community College; Paid Consultant - Susan White; DEF Corporation; Unpaid Collaborator - Tim Green; ZZZ University; Subawardee - Postdoctoral Researcher Mentoring Plan (if applicable).
 See PAPPG Chapter II.C.2.j for further information about the implementation of this requirement.
 Proposals that require a Postdoctoral Researcher Mentoring Plan, but do not submit one, will be returned without review.